Don’t Risk Your Flat Roof – Act Now

 Choosing between a warm roof and a cold roof is more than a technical detail.
 It directly affects your building’s energy efficiency, indoor comfort, maintenance needs, and overall lifespan.

-A smart insulation strategy means lower energy bills, fewer repairs, and better protection against moisture damage.
+A well-planned insulation strategy means lower energy bills, fewer repairs, and better protection against moisture damage.

 A key concept here is the dew point—the temperature at which moisture in the air condenses into water.